readytotest/playwright-allure-report/README.md

 ## Repo Size - Problem & Solution

-The repository grew in size due to large files (webm and png) being tracked by Git, even after deletion.
+The repository grew in size due to large files (`.webm` and `.png`) being tracked by Git, even after deletion.
 This led to the repository growing to 1GB.
-To address this, I used **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
-I then performed **Git garbage collection** and **force-pushed** the cleaned history, reducing the repository size significantly.
+I've got [repo-clean-o-matic.yml](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) that runs the **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
 This process can be run manually via GitHub Actions and runs automatically every Sunday at 12:00 UTC.

-For the full cleanup workflow, refer to the [repo-clean-o-matic.yml](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml).